-TIMOTHY SCHOECHLE, PhD, author of Re-Inventing Wires
+TIMOTHY SCHOECHLE, PhD, author of

-To adapt telecommunications for extreme weather events, wired phone and Internet services should be considered basic public utilities, like water, gas and electricity.
-We must revise our expectations and recognize mobility as an extreme luxury, a supplement to wired services.
-We must repeal legislation that promotes 5G wireless "small" cell sites on utility poles and removes local authority over telecom facilities.
+Re-Inventing Wires To adapt telecommunications for extreme weather events, wired phone and Internet services should be considered basic public utilities, like water, gas and electricity.
+We must also revise our expectations, and recognize wireless service as an extreme luxury, a supplement to wired services.
+Fiber optic cables to the premise delivers the fastest, safest, most reliable, cyber secure and most energy-efficient phone and Internet infrastructure.